Using third party content securely

 Standalone applications are often more of a concern for operations or platform teams.
 They are installed and managed by a central team who provide that application as a service to other development teams.
 Direct dependencies are more often in the hands of the individual development teams.
 When thinking about solving third party supply chain security we need to consider things from both of these perspectives.

 What can we do about the problem?
 The answer is to push for more automation, and to design pipelines that make it easy to validate and test third party content earlier in the pipeline.
 This pipeline should work for standalone applications (which might have no existing pipeline) and for testing dependencies of existing applications.

 Solving this requires us to think about the full software supply chain.
 We need local tools that can help us sanity check a Helm Chart, Operator or similar bundle of configuration and image references.
 We need CI/CD pipelines that we can quickly standup on demand to ensure as third party content changes we understand how those changes the risk of using it.
 We need streamlines pipelines for bringing external images into our trust.
 It would be nice to see standards emerge for sharing trusted vulnerability data.

 It is possible to safely use third party application in an environment that is rapidly shifting responsibilities to developers.
-But it means considering the process for doing so, and then embedding as much of that process into the SDLC.
+But it means considering the process for doing so, and then embedding as much of that process into the Secure SDLC.